-Our program also includes, at some point in the year, activities focused on shooting sports, wilderness survival, backpacking, hiking, and leadership development.
-The activities on the schedule each year depend on what the boys decide to include in their program
+Our comprehensive program also incorporates targeted activities throughout the year, encompassing shooting sports, wilderness survival, backpacking, hiking, and leadership development.
+These offerings are curated based on the preferences of the boys themselves, allowing them to actively shape their experience.

-Troop 19 is actively looking for new members who have completed the 5th grade or are between the ages of 11 and 18.
+Troop 19 is currently in search of enthusiastic new members who have successfully completed the 5th grade or fall within the age range of 11 to 18 years old.
+Join us on an exciting journey of adventure, learning, and growth!

 The troop meets on Tuesday evenings from 7:00-8:30 PM at: